bitprj/devrel/IMC_WhyReact/blog.md

 ```

-Hopefully you have a better understanding of what React is and why we use it.
-I highly encourage you to make your own React apps, no other way of learning compares in terms of enjoyment and how much you will learn in the process.
-Here are some great resources to get you started:
+Hopefully you have a better understanding of what React is and why it's used.
+I highly encourage you to make your own React apps, no other method of learning comes close in terms of enjoyment and improvement potential.
+Below are some great resources to get you started on your React journey.
+Thank you for reading!

 <a href='https://reactjs.org/tutorial/tutorial.html'>React Tic-Tac-Toe Beginner Tutorial</a>